Techtonica/curriculum/data-structures/trees.md

 - [Runtime Complexity](https://github.com/Techtonica/curriculum/tree/master/runtime-complexity/runtime-complexity.md)

 ### Motivation
 Trees are the type of data structure that will allow you to store and process objects and tasks dealing with numbers, strings and everything in between.
 The motivation here is to understand that a tree is a type of data structure that represents data in a top down arrangement, similar to a hierarchy.

-Trees associate every object to a node in a tree, and the number of children stemming from that node are referred to as its degree.
-There are several types of trees, including Binary Search Trees (BST) and with Binary Search Trees you can perform insertions, deletions, and retrievals.
+Google uses a type of tree called a 'trie' to auto-complete what you are typing into the search bar.
+By seeing the first few letters you've typed, it can check it's record tree of possible letters that can come after.
+So if you type "how do I", their record tree for "how do I" has child nodes each contain a possible following set of characters, like "learn to draw" or "tie a tie" or "build a shelf".

+When records are kept in order in a binary search tree, everything on one side of any branch is a lower value, and everything on the other side is a higher value, so finding something again is extremely efficient.

 ### Objectives